intrig-unicamp/macsad-usecases/README.md

 # Use Cases

-This repository presents some of the P4 already tested P4 programs already tested on MACSAD compiler.
+This repository presents the MACSAD project supported dataplane applications written in P4 language.

-The Multi-Architecture Compiler System for Abstract Dataplanes (MACSAD) is a P4 compiler that uses ODP aiming to archive portability of dataplane applications without compromising the target performance.
-MACSAD integrates the ODP APIs with P4, defining a programmable dataplane across multiple targets in a unified compiler system.
-MACSAD has a designed compiler module that generates an Intermediate Representation (IR) for P4 applications.
-On our tests, we run MACSAD on Ubuntu 16.04.
+The Multi-Architecture Compiler System for Abstract Dataplanes (MACSAD) is a P4 compiler that uses ODP aiming to achieve portability of dataplane applications across targets without compromising performance.

-This repo contains two folders:
+The P4 programmes are placed in two separate folders according to their P4 version:

-p4-14: contains p4 programs and dependency graphs according to the version 14 of the language, this includes:  VxLAN, l2_fwd, l3_fwd using IPv4 and IPv6.
+p4-14: contains p4 programs and their dependency graphs.
+E.g., l2_fwd, l3_fwd (IPv4 and IPv6), VxLAN.

-p4-16: contains p4 programs and dependency graphs according to the version 16 of the language, this includes:  BNG, l2_fwd and l3_fwd using IPv4.
+p4-16: includes p4 programs and their dependency graphs.
+E.g., l2_fwd, l3_fwd (IPv4), BNG.